Special Pre-Conference Tours to Religious and Historic Sites in Jerusalem

 Arriving at Masada, we ascend the mountain by cable car to tour the 2000-year old palace built by King Herod.
 Herod had built a swimming pool, water cisterns, two palaces, store rooms and even a synagogue.

 It was here that the Jews came to defy the Romans and in this remote spot are reported to have committed mass suicide in defiance after a long and drawn-out siege by the Roman army.
-We will take you through the important archeological sites bringing this dramatic historical moment to life for you.
+We will take you through the important archaeological sites bringing this dramatic historical moment to life for you.

 We leave Masada and head to the Dead Sea.
 The tour concludes with time to enjoy basking in the sun at the beach or floating in the mineral-rich Dead Sea, located at the lowest place on earth (400m below sea level).